 The Parties are in agreement that the prices shown in Appendix No. 3 to the Contract are fixed and shall be valid from the date of conclusion of the Contract for the period of its duration.

-The shown prices are net prices and shall be increased in an invoice by Value Added Tax (VAT) in accordance with binding provisions.
+The shown prices are net prices..

 In view of performance of the Contract and Orders the Seller shall not be entitled to any additional remuneration from the Buyer and the Seller shall not lay any claims on this account towards the Buyer.